aaron-grau/curic/react/projects/bench_bnb/bench_bnb_i.md

 }
 ```

-By default, `session` should return a `null` `currentUser`, and an empty
+By default, there no user is signed in.
+Thus `session` should return a `null`
-array of `errors`.
+`currentUser`, and an empty array of `errors`.

-Hint: Use the default application state listed above as a template for any
+Hint: Use this default application state as a template for any session
-session information we might receive.
+information we might receive.

 ### Session Actions